sravankaruturi/Pilot/README.md

 1. Able to Save your Current working Scene to a binary file and resume working later.
 2. Can split your view into 4 viewports and assign different cameras for each viewport.
+3. Select and Move Entities, multiple at a time, using mouse clicks.
+4. Dynamically add more entities.

 # Dev Blog:
 https://sravankaruturi.github.io/Pilot/